appcorner/QuantAgent/README.md

 Or visit the [TA-Lib Python repository](https://github.com/ta-lib/ta-lib-python) for detailed installation instructions.

-### 3. Set Up LLM API Key
+### 3. Set Up LLM & Exchange API Keys
-You can set it in our Web InterFace Later,
+You can set LLM keys in our Web Interface later,

 ![alt text](assets/apibox.png)

-Or set it as an environment variable:
+Or set them natively as environment variables (check `.env.sample` for all variables):
 ```bash
 # For OpenAI
 export OPENAI_API_KEY="your_openai_api_key_here"